Frequently Asked Questions

-- Resources to support site-specific campaigns to target information for care providers and patients;
+- Resources to support site-specific campaign material to target information for care providers and patients.

-- A network of 21 other teams across the province for inspiration and support;
+- The ability to network and connect with other teams across the province for inspiration and support.

 Your team will benefit from focused support, the opportunity to collaborate with, and learn from, other teams from across the province, and quality improvement training that can be applied to all areas of care you provide.